BhagyeshPatil2004/MCP-Server-Projects/Stock-mcp/README.md

 # 📈 Stock Analyst MCP Server

+> [!WARNING]
-> **Note:** This tool is designed exclusively for **Stock Market Data**.
+> **Use Case Note:** This tool is designed exclusively for **Stock Market Data**.
 It connects your AI assistant to real-time financial information, allowing it to "see" current prices and company details that are otherwise outside its training data.

 A Model Context Protocol (MCP) server that provides real-time stock prices, historical data, and company information using `yfinance`.